bitcoinops/bitcoinops.github.io/_topics/en/multipath-payments.md

-  - *Atomic Multipath Payments (AMP)*, sometimes called *Original AMP* or *OG AMP*, which allows a spender to pay multiple hashes all derived from the same preimage---a preimage the receiver can only reconstruct if they receive an sufficient number of shares.
+  - *Atomic Multipath Payments (AMP)*, sometimes called *Original AMP* or *OG AMP*, which allows a spender to pay multiple hashes all derived from the same preimage---a preimage the receiver can only reconstruct if they receive a sufficient number of shares.
 This only allows the receiver to accept a payment if they receive all of the individual parts.
 Each share using a different hash adds privacy by preventing the separate payments from being automatically correlated